mertcanakin/droneSimulation/README.md

 # Quadcopter Drone Simulation

-This repository contains a MATLAB simulation of a quadcopter with three control strategies: PID, Sliding Mode Control (SMC), and Incremental Nonlinear Dynamic Inversion (INDI).
+This repository contains a MATLAB simulation of a quadcopter with different control strategies and dynamics.

+## How to Run
+Simply execute either script directly in MATLAB - run `attitude_control.m` for basic attitude stabilization or `position_control.m` for more comprehensive position control scenarios with customizable parameters.

 ## Features
 - **Nonlinear quadcopter dynamics**